LEDThereBeLight/intuitive-coding/_posts/2015-03-01-switching-languages.md

 ### Plans for the future:

-Switching languages (to either Typescript or Python) and continuing with coding:
+Switching to the Javascript language and continuing with coding:

   * data structures (linked lists, queues, arrays)
   * basic algorithms